 Council tax reduction

 You may be entitled to a reduction in council tax if you are disabled or have a disabled person living with you, whether this be an adult or child.
 There are certain requirements and features of your home that entitle you to a reduction.
-You can download a disability reduction claim form, or use our benefits enquiry form.
+You can use our benefits enquiry form to find out more.

 Free early education for three and four year olds

 All three and four year olds are entitled to 15 hours free early education and childcare the term after their third birthday.
 To find out more about places in your local area please contact Salford's Starting Life Well Information Service by emailing SLW@salford.gov.uk.
 You can also call 0161 778 0384.

 Two year old funding pilot

 Some two year olds in Salford are entitled to free childcare, subject to meeting qualifying criteria.

 Further information on financial support for disabled people

 To find out more please visit the GOV.UK financial support pages under the disabled people section.